Recreational boating advice

 Can I go kiteboarding, windsurfing, kayaking or take out my paddle craft?

-If I go boating what do I need to remember?
+If I go out boating what do I need to remember?

 Should I do anything different at the launch ramp?

-Yes.
-Rottnest Island and its surrounding waters can now be accessed by the public.
+Yes, travel to Rottnest Island and its surrounding waters is not currently restricted.
 Visit the Rottnest Island website for more information.